The SRC can give you advice if you have been accused of plagiarism, which is the offence of passing off someone else’s work as your own.

 What if I am accused of plagiarism?

-Before any meeting with your School or Senate Assessors, you may wish to consider writing a personal statement that will help those conducting the meeting to understand the facts of your situation.
-This statement is usually a word document and we recommend that you include the following:
+Before any meeting with your School or Senate Assessors, you will typically be asked to write a statement that will help those conducting the meeting to understand the facts of your case.
+This statement is usually a word document including:

-- An explanation of how you studied for, researched and wrote the piece of work
+- An explanation of how you studied and researched the piece of work

 - What your understanding of plagiarism has been, and what this understanding was based upon (for example, academic practice learned from another country’s education system)

-- What guidance you received from your School on avoiding plagiarism, using Turnitin and citation/referencing skills , and how you interpreted this advice
+- What guidance you received from your School on plagiarism and research methods, and how you interpreted this advice

 - Assistance you have sought (for example from the Student Learning Development team at the University) since you became aware of the accusation

-- As you see it, the mistakes you have made, as well as the lessons you have learned about research techniques, writing critically and how to reference correctly in your work.
+- As you see it, the mistakes you have made and lessons you have learned about research techniques and referencing

 - What any potential punishment could mean for you.
 For example, if you are a Masters student, and the work makes up 75% or 100% of your course credits, a severe punishment may mean you are unable to reach the threshold to gain your degree.

-- Any other mitigating factors that you feel may have contributed to the situation e.g. ill-health, difficult personal circumstances, accommodation problems around the time of the submission.
+- Any other mitigating factors that you feel may have contributed to the situation e.g. ill-health

-Your statement should be factual, giving dates and details of the above points, and should not simply be an emotional or apologetic explanation.
-Nor should it go into detail about why you included certain arguments or approaches to the topic.
-It should also be brief — we would generally recommend no more than two sides of A4.
-You should submit it to your School office or the Student Conduct Team (depending on where your case has been referred) no later than two days before your meeting.
+Your statement should be factual, giving dates and details of the above points, and should not simply be an emotional or apologetic discourse.
+It should also be brief — we would generally recommend no more than two A4 pages.
+You should submit it to your School office or the Student Conduct Team (depending on where your case has been referred).
+Correspondence from your School or the Student Conduct Team will give you a deadline for doing this.

 What happens at the meeting?

-If your meeting is with the School, this will usually be with one academic member of staff asking you a series of questions to understand better what has actually gone wrong and why.
+If your meeting is with the School, this will typically be less formal, usually with one academic member of staff asking you a series of questions to understand better what has actually gone wrong and why.
 Another member of staff may also be there to take notes.
-Once it becomes clear what has happened, you will be advised whether any penalty will be applied and what this will be.
+Once it becomes clear what has happened, you will be advised whether any punishment will take place and what this will be.

-If you are invited to an interview with the Senate Assessors, this will take place online through Zoom.
-You will be sent a link to join the online meeting, which will be with two Senate Assessors for Student Conduct.
-There will be another member of staff from the Student Conduct Team taking notes.
-On occasion, there may be a specialist member of academic staff present if the allegation of academic misconduct is more complex (for example, involving computer coding).
-The Senate Assessors will have familiarised themselves with the academic misconduct referral, the range of source material that has been marked up and your work.
-The Senate Assessors review the same documents that you get access to, when you are invited to attend an interview and/or submit a statement.
+If your meeting is with the Senate Assessors, there is a more formal structure in place.
+You will meet with two Senate Assessors for Student Conduct, with another member of staff taking notes.
+On occasion, there may be a specialist member of academic staff present if the accusation of plagiarism is more complex (for example, involving computer coding).
+This meeting will normally take place online.
+The Senate Assessors will have familiarised themselves with the accusation, range of source material and your work.

 Everyone will be introduced and you will then be asked to outline what has happened and why.
 You may be asked a series of questions to gather more information about the work and explore any mitigating circumstances that you may have presented within your statement.
-You will then be placed in a Zoom waiting room while a decision is made.
-On return, you will be made aware of the decision and any penalty being applied.
-If you disagree with the outcome you may be able to challenge this by appealing on specific grounds.
-(You cannot change the decision at this meeting).
+You will then be asked to leave the meeting for a short period while a decision is made.
+On return, you will be made aware of the decision and any punishment being applied.
+If you are not happy with the outcome you may be able to challenge this later (not at this meeting).

-It is crucial that within this meeting and your personal statement, you highlight all relevant factors that you believe contributed towards your work being referred for academic misconduct.
+It is crucial that within this meeting and your personal statement, you highlight all relevant factors that you believe contributed towards your work having plagiarised content.
 If you do not present all the relevant information at this stage, it is highly unlikely that you will get another chance to do so.
 If, for example, you appeal the outcome, you will only be able to present new information if you have a clear and valid reason as to why you could not have presented this information at your meeting.

-If you are not able to attend the online meeting on the date and time you have been given, it is not usually possible for it to be rearranged, except in very exceptional circumstances.
-You should submit your personal statement and your case will be dealt with by the Senate Assessors on that basis.
+If you are not able to attend the meeting on the date and time you have been given you can ask for this to be rearranged.
+If you are out of the country and unable to attend any meetings, you can submit your personal statement and your case will be dealt with in the absence of a meeting.

 What questions will I be asked?